Coffee Drink

 If a café au lait is watery, brew the coffee stronger or cut the milk.
 If it's too heavy, use semi-skimmed instead of whole milk.
 If the coffee is sour, try a lower-acidity or slightly darker roast.
 If the milk is too foamy, it drifts toward latte/cappuccino texture; lightly heated, thin milk is enough.
 If the coffee disappears, shift the 1:1 ratio toward 60:40 in favor of the coffee.

-Café au Lait is strongly tied to French breakfast culture, with roots in Paris café life.
-The traditional French version is known for a 1:1 coffee-to-milk ratio, often served in a bowl, which makes it part of the morning ritual, paired with a croissant, baguette, or pastry.
+Café au Lait is strongly tied to French breakfast culture.
+The traditional French image is a wide bowl or generous cup with hot milk and coffee, paired with a croissant, baguette, or pastry.
 It lives under similar names elsewhere: café con leche in Spain and Latin America, Milchkaffee in Germany, koffie verkeerd in the Netherlands.
-Culturally it differs from the espresso-focused Italian latte: it's more homestyle, more of a breakfast drink, and slower to drink.
-A large café au lait can feel too long for a fast home routine, but on a weekend or sitting out it sets exactly the right mood.
+In New Orleans, café au lait also has its own identity through dark coffee with chicory and hot milk, famously served alongside beignets at Café du Monde.
+Culturally it differs from the espresso-focused Italian latte: it is more homestyle, more of a breakfast drink, and slower to drink.

 Editor's Take